CalSol/braintrain/lab1.md

 ```

 ### Converting HSV to RGB
-Similarly as before, but with a scaling factor on constants and calling the `uint16_t` version of the conversion function:
+Similar as before, but with a scaling factor on constants and calling the `uint16_t` version of the conversion function:

 ```c++
 uint16_t r, g, b;